Isangeles/burn/README.md

   Example expression:
 ```
-  objectshow -o pos -t player_a#1 |a gameadd -o char -a testchar testArea1 testArea1_subarea
+  objectshow -o pos -t player_a#1 |a gameadd -o char -a testchar area1
 ```
-  Description: spawns new character with ID 'testchar' in scenario 'testArea1' in subarea 'testArea1_subarea' on position of existing character with serial ID 'player_a#1'.
+  Description: spawns new character with ID 'testchar' in area with ID 'area1' on position of existing character with serial ID 'player_a#1'.

 ## Ash